Skip to content

 What makes Tetrate Agent Router Enterprise different?

 1. It’s built on the open standard the industry is converging on, by its co-creators.
 Envoy AI Gateway is the first open-source AI gateway project backed by the CNCF, co-developed by Tetrate and Bloomberg, who built it to power generative AI development at Bloomberg scale.
 It is fully community-led, with no commercially gated features and no vendor-led open core.
 Agent Router Enterprise is the managed product on top: dedicated LLM and MCP gateways plus AI guardrails, run by the team that co-created and maintains the underlying technology.
 You get an open foundation with no lock-in, plus enterprise accountability.
+See also the Tetrate AI Gateway product page.

 2. Envoy-grade engineering, not a retrofit.
 Envoy has spent a decade as the data plane for the internet’s most demanding traffic.
 The control-plane/data-plane architecture that solved microservices governance is structurally what agent sprawl requires.
 Most competitors built developer tools first and are retrofitting enterprise robustness; Tetrate inverted that, building enterprise-hardened first with AI features on top.
 The LiteLLM reliability issues above are what the retrofit path looks like in practice.

 5. Accountable AI spend.
 Per-team, per-project, per-agent token and cost attribution with inline budget enforcement and showback/chargeback.
 When the CFO asks which team spent $80K on tokens last month, there’s an answer, built on token accounting from an organization whose entire heritage is accurate traffic telemetry.
+See why your AI bill is an AI gateway problem for the showback/chargeback playbook.

 6. Genuinely neutral.
 Tetrate is provider- and model-neutral, framework-agnostic, and independent.
 It is not a model provider steering you toward its models, not a cloud steering you toward its region, and (unlike Portkey, post-acquisition) not a security vendor steering you toward its platform.
 The gateway’s value grows as your provider mix grows.
 Failover even works across providers of the same model, for example from Anthropic’s API to Vertex AI, so a provider incident becomes a routing event, not an all-hands incident.
+See our guide to multi-provider LLM failover, developer onboarding without API key sprawl, and HIPAA-compliant AI gateway deployment for healthcare.

 Which AI gateway should you choose?
 A decision framework